QuantEcon/lecture-python-advanced.myst/lectures/matsuyama.md

 Additionally, instead of just seeing 4 plots at once, we might want to manually be able to change $\rho$ and see how it affects the plot in real-time.
-Below we use an interactive plot to do this.
+Below we will turn the following figure into an interactive plot.

-Note, interactive plotting requires the [ipywidgets](https://github.com/jupyter-widgets/ipywidgets) module to be installed and enabled.

 ```{code-cell} python3
 #Setup Parameters